-If you want to have your own FTP server on your Windows 8 or Windows 8.1, you came to the right place.
-This article will show you how to set-up your own FTP server, without installing any third party apps, using just Windows built-in features.
+If you want to have your own FTP server on your Windows 10, Windows 8 or Windows 8.1 computer, you came to the right place.
+This article will show you how to set-up your own FTP server, without installing any third party apps, using just Windows‘ built-in features.

 1) Open control Panel, go to Programs and Features and choose Turn Windows features on or off.

 2) After installation is finished, open Internet Information Services (IIS) Manager in Administrative Tools in Control Panel, as shown in the screenshot below.

 Expand the sites, right click on it and click on ‘Add FTP Site’.

 3) Give a name to your FTP site and browse for the local folder which is need for the access to others through your FTP server.

 4) Next, you’ll have to select your computer’s IP from the drop down box.

 If you don’t have any certificates for this connection, check No SSL option, but if your FTP network is for professional use, you might need to enable SSL.

 In this section, you’ll learn how to set permissions for other users of your FTP network.
 You’ll be able to set the way others will access your network and who will have Read-only or Read and Write privileges.
 Let’s say that you want specific users to read and edit your content, of course they’ll need username and password for that.
 Other users, who will be able only to read the content, and not to edit it are called anonymous users.